maubanel/GMS2-Getting-Started/setting-up/README.md

 ![](../images/line2.png)

 ##### `Step 7.`\|`ITA`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:
 The **GameMaker** folder will contain a `.yyp` file which is the project file.
 This is just a text file and the actual contents it needs are in the folders.  **Do Not** rename, delete or add any files through the finder/explorer/operating system.  **Do Not** rename the project file through finder/explorer/operating system.
 All changes need to be made in the editor.
-To change the name of the project go to the [Rename GMS2 Project](../rename-project/README.md#user-content-rename-gms2-project) snippet.

 ![show contents of gamemaker directory](images/DoNotAlter.png)